 where $\text{Real}(\cdot)$ and $\text{Imag}(\cdot)$ extract RI components, $|\cdot|$ computes magnitude, and $\| \cdot\|_1$ calculates the $L_1$ norm.
 Based on the described overlap-add mechanisms, an iSTFT is applied to re-synthesize the estimated time-domain signal $\hat{s}=\text{iSTFT}(\hat{S}^{(:)})$, where $\hat{S}^{(:)}$ includes all the $K$ estimated spectrograms.
 Following \cite{Wang2021compensation}, we can train through the iSTFT and define the loss on the re-synthesized signal and its magnitude:

-where $\text{STFT}(\cdot)$ extracts a complex spectrogram from a signal.
-When using this loss function with overlapped-frame prediction, at each time frame we essentially use signals up to frame $t+C-1$ to predict the sub-frame at frame $t$ (marked in the top of Fig.~\ref{multi_frame_prediction}).
+where $\text{STFT}(\cdot)$ extracts a spectrogram from a signal\footnote{We tried to weight the two terms in the loss function, but did not observe gains, likely because they have similar scales due to the Parseval's theorem.}.
+When using this loss function with overlapped-frame prediction, at each frame we essentially use signals up to frame $t+C-1$ to predict the sub-frame at frame $t$ (marked in the top of Fig.~\ref{multi_frame_prediction}).

-When using mapping based approaches with the loss functions in Eq.~(\ref{ri+mag}) or (\ref{wav+mag}), the model needs to predict a spectrogram (or a signal) that has the same gain as the target.
-Although this may not be a problem for offline processing, as the model can observe the entire input mixture to produce a reasonably good gain, for frame-online processing this could be difficult.
+When using mapping based approaches with the loss function in Eq.~(\ref{wav+mag}), the model needs to predict a signal that has the same gain as the target.
+Although this may not be a problem for offline processing, as the model can observe the entire input mixture to produce a reasonable gain, for frame-online processing this could be difficult.
 We propose to first compute a real-valued gain-equalization (GEQ) factor to balance the gain of the predicted signal with that of the target signal before loss computation: